Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-Oh, you might want to add some assertion to output better error message here, we will check the type of gradient and output and also their size here, in most cases, gradient should have the exact same
+Oh, you might want to add some assertion to output a better error message here, we will check the type of gradient and output and also their size here, in most cases, gradient should have the exact same
-type and size with output:
+type and size as output:

 ```julia
 backward_type_assert(node::CachedNode{<:AbstractNode, T}, grad::T) where T = true